subirvarma/GeneralCognitics/_posts/ofdm.md

 $$ X(f) = \int_{-\infty}^{\infty} x(t) e^{-2\pi f t} dt $$

 Thus the Fourier Transform of an aperiodic time function $x(t)$ ia another aperiodic function $X(f)$ that exists in the frequency space.
 Hence if $x(t)$ is aperiodic, the frequencies $f$ needed to represent it is no longer form a discrete set, but instead become a function $X(f)$ that exists over a continuum of frequences!
-In order to get an intuitive understanding for why this is the case, note that in the Fourier Series representation, two neighboring frequencies are separated by $\Delta f = {1\over T}$.
+In order to provide an heuristic justification for these formulae, note that in the Fourier Series representation, two neighboring frequencies are separated by $\Delta f = {1\over T}$.
 We can convert a periodic $x(t)$ into a aperiodic function by making $T$ larger and larger, and in the limit as $T\rightarrow\infty$, we can see that the separation between adjacent frequencies in its Fourier Series representation goes to zero, which is the same as saying that the frquencies now form a continuum (also the product $nf$ approaches a finite quantity, as $n$ goes to infinity and $f$ goes to zero).

 ### The Discrete Fourier Transform